-Sibiloi National Park is located on the wild and rugged shores of Lake Turkana – the cradle of mankind – Sibiloi is home to important archaeological sites including Koobi Fora where the fossil remains have contributed more to the understanding of human evolution than any other site in the continent.
-The area is characterized by semi-desert habitat and open plains flanked by volcanic formations including Mount Sibiloi, where the remains of a petrified forest can be seen.
+Sibiloi National Park is located on the wild and rugged shores of Lake Turkana – the cradle of mankind.
+Sibiloi is home to important archaeological sites.
+These include Koobi Fora where the fossil remains have contributed more to the understanding of human evolution than any other site on the continent.
+The area is also characterized by semi-desert habitat and open plains flanked by volcanic formations including Mount Sibiloi.
+Here the remains of a petrified forest can be seen.

 How to get there

 Distance: from Nairobi is 800km North of Nairobi.

 By air: There are 2 all-weather airstrips in the park.
 Other airstrips are also in Marsabit, Loiyangalani, Kalokol, North Horr and Lodwar.
 Commercial flights however only operate on the Lodwar airstrip.

 Gates: There is one main gate (Karsa gate); other gates are Alia bay and also Koobi fora.